ibab/missing_hep/README.md

 By default, the number of bins is chosen automatically via the Freedman-Diaconis rule.

 Notice also that the vertical error bars in this example are asymmetric, as opposed to the symmetric `sqrt(N)` error bars often seen in HEP publications.
-As the Poisson distribution becomes increasingly asymmetric for small count expectations, this is more accurate if there are few data points per bin.

 By default, `histpoints` uses the gamma distribution to calculate asymmetric error bars.
 The frequentist coverage properties of this approach can be seen from the following demonstration: